MatthewGerber/rlai/docs/case_studies/mountain_car.md

   fumbling about with poor actions would eventually be rewarded fully for a subsequent success.
 By discounting prior actions, the agent eventually learns to focus on later actions that are instrumental to success.
 * `--environment "rlai.core.environments.gymnasium.Gym"`:  Environment class.
-* `--gym-id "MountainCar-v0"`:  OpenAI Gym environment identifier.
+* `--gym-id "MountainCar-v0"`:  Gym environment identifier.
 * `--render-every-nth-episode 1000`:  Render a video every 1000 episodes (1000 improvements).
 * `--video-directory "~/Desktop/mountaincar_videos"`:  Where to store rendered videos.
 * `--train-function "rlai.gpi.temporal_difference.iteration.iterate_value_q_pi"`:  Run iterative temporal-differencing